Why is it important for a recurring ? business to

 If you are tracking all of these components properly, they will start to influence the decisions you make in other areas.
 For example, you may want to find an ACV that delivers you a Conversion Rate of 30-35%.
 That’d be a good balance to strive for, as long as you are driving enough opportunities into the mix so that those numbers deliver your growth goals.

-So the final piece of the puzzle when it comes to systematically growing your SaaS sales is the Deal Velocity (In Days).
+So the final piece of the puzzle when it comes to systematically growing your sales is the Deal Velocity (In Days).
 This is a measurement of time between when the lead becomes an SQL and when the deal is won.

 The key to reducing your Deal Velocity is to manage your sales process.
 You’ve got to be able to document your sales process from start to finish.
 When do you send your first email, when does the proposal get drafted, how long does each step take to complete?

-By looking at each part of the sales process, you can measure the results and begin to iterate over time.
+By looking at each part of the sales process, you can measure the results of your and begin to iterate over time.
 You’ll soon figure out where things are being held up, where the bottlenecks are, and how you can remove them.

 When you’re looking at these four basic metrics, you need to be able to measure and manage the process that influences each of them.